Rye Figure of 8 Walk

 Lunch

-There are many pubs and other eateries to choose from in Rye (after 7 km on the Main Walk, 11¾ km on the Long Walk), including historic establishments such as the Mermaid Inn (01797-223065).
-The pub originally suggested was the 17thC Ypres Castle Inn (01797-223248; open Thu–Sun & BH Mon) – partly because of the fine views across the marshland from its beer garden – but it no longer does hot food, tea or coffee.
+There are many pubs and other eateries to choose from in Rye, which you go through after around 6½ km on the Short Walk and 13 km on the Long Walk.
+These include historic establishments such as the Mermaid Inn (01797-223065) and the pub originally suggested, the Ypres Castle Inn (01797-223248; open Thu–Sun & BH Mon, but no longer does hot food, tea or coffee).
 However, as the town is so compact you should be able to find somewhere suitable without too much difficulty.

 Tea

 There are many tearooms, coffee shops and cafés in Rye, not to mention all its pubs.
-The lunchtime loop around the town centre goes past a good number of them, giving you the opportunity to choose one for the end of the walk.
+One of the reasons for starting the walk with a stretch through the town centre was to provide the opportunity to choose a refreshment place for the end of the walk.

 Real ale enthusiasts could delay their journey home by diverting to the Rye Waterworks micropub (01797-224110), 300m from the station at the junction of Tower Street and Rope Walk.